Towards Understanding Asynchronous Advantage Actor-critic: Convergence and Linear Speedup

 For \textbf{Q3}), we are interested in the \emph{training time linear speedup} with $N$ workers, which is the ratio between the training time using a single worker and that using $N$ workers.
-Since asynchronous parallelism mitigates the effect of stragglers and keeps all workers busy, the training time speedup can be measured roughly by the sample (i.e., computational) complexity linear speedup \cite{lian2016speedup}, given by
+Since asynchronous parallelism mitigates the effect of stragglers and keeps workers busy, the training time speedup can be measured roughly by the sample complexity (i.e., computational) linear speedup \citep{lian2016speedup}:

 If ${\rm Speedup}(N)= \Theta(N)$, the speedup is linear, and the training time roughly reduces linearly as the number of workers increases.
-This paper aims to answer these questions, towards the goal of providing theoretical justification for the empirical successes of parallel and asynchronous RL.
+This paper aims to answer this question, towards the goal of providing theoretical justification for the empirical successes of parallel and asynchronous RL.